 What is Responsive Design?

-More and more people are accessing the internet via their mobile phones and not just from a desktop.
-You want your website to be equally accessible on all devices, thats where responsive design comes in!
+More and more people are accessing the internet via their mobile phones rather than a desktop computer.
+Therefore it is important that your website is equally accessible on all devices, thats where responsive design comes in!

-However this is now no longer necessary, many modern phones have the processing power not dissimilar to a low end laptop and the distinction between phone, tablet and computer are becoming less distinct.
+Fortunately this is no longer necessary, many modern phones have the processing power not dissimilar to a low end laptop and the distinction between phone, tablet and computer are becoming less distinct.
 This increase in the capcity of phones has allowed for the development of responsive design.

 Need help with any of the terminology in these articles?
 Check out the Website Terminology page for definitions of many key terms.